 - UNDERSTANDING EROS

-- SEEK TO PLEASE THE OTHER FOR ENJOYABLE SEX
+- A BIBLICAL VIEW OF SEX SEEKS TO PLEASE THE OTHER

 How do we determine the important topics in Scripture?
 I frequently tell my congregation that God does not use highlighting, italics, boldface, or underlining for emphasis.
 Instead, He uses repetition when He wants to make sure we don’t miss something.